xyproto/music_visualizer/README.md

 Visualize music and audio.
 Tested on Arch Linux under both X and Wayland.

-The idea is that this can be used on a Raspberry Pi in combination with an old projector to light up the performer to the beats of the music.
-I have not tested it on a Raspberry Pi yet, but this is the plan.

 The default visualizer in `muviz` is based on both one of the visualizers from `music_visualizer` and also a [shader that I wrote](https://www.shadertoy.com/view/3slSRN).

 Screenshot of the default music visualizer (it's very light because it's meant to be used with a projector, like an effect, and not viewed directly on a monitor):